jinxlover/daily-unbiased-news/README.md

   deployed to GitHub Pages, Netlify, Vercel or any other static hosting platform.
 Simply point the host to the `news_site` directory and ensure that the GitHub Action has permission to push updates.
+- **Local comments:** Any comments you post are stored only in your browser via `localStorage` and are never sent to a server.

 ## Getting Started